irdsinc/jQuery.iNumberEntry/README.md

 ```javascript
 $("#iPhoneNumberEntry").iPhoneNumberEntry([NumberEntry]);
 ```
-By default, this will display (123) 456-7890.
+By default, this will display in the format (123) 456-7890.
 If you wish to change any of the prefixes or postfixes, you would need to supply the following to get a display of 123 456 7890:
 ```javascript
 $("#iPhoneNumberEntry").iPhoneNumberEntry({
   numberParts: [